sakshi0012/Button-Sakshi/README.md

 # Button-component
-In this component you can only pass label label is the butto text
+In this component you can only pass label label is the button text